ArthurGuibert/FSInteractiveMap/README.md

     pod "FSInteractiveMap"

 How to use
 ---
 FSInteractiveMap is a subclass of UIView so it can be added as regular view.
 It's basically loading a map from a SVG file.
-There are a few by default but you can add any SVG you like.
+I bundled a few svg maps in the example but you can add any SVG to your project and load it.

 ```objc
 NSDictionary* data = @{	@"asia" : @12,